tmaiaroto/discfg/README.md

 I think the biggest benefits you gain is cost and ease of use.
 Without a doubt.

-To run etcd you need multiple servers to form a quorum and those servers run 24/7.
+To run etcd you need (ok, you don't need, but should have) multiple servers to form a quorum and those servers run 24/7.
 This comes with a cost.
 The thing about discfg is that it runs using AWS Lambda, API Gateway, and DynamoDB.
 All services that carry a low cost pay as you go model.
 This makes discfg far cheaper to run.

 Both are easy to use with a RESTful interface, but AWS adds some extra features for free.
 It makes security fairly easy and straight forward.
 API Gateway adds rate limiting as well -- yea, maybe there's not much